-In every aspect of your work we expect you to adhere to the charity's policies, follow the standards set by the Solicitors Regulatory Authority or The Bar Standards Board, and Advice Quality Standards, and maintain strict client confidentiality and excellent administrative records.
+In every aspect of your work we expect you to adhere to the charity's policies, follow the standards set by the Solicitors Regulatory Authority and Advice Quality Standards, and maintain strict client confidentiality and excellent administrative records.

 2. Supporting the wider development of the organisation